Annual Conferences

 Each year Key Changes runs a conference

-which is open to all music therapists, music therapy students and others who are interested in finding out more about music therapy, either as a future career or for accessing on behalf of potential therapy recipients.
+which is open to all who are interested in finding out more about music therapy, either as CPD, a future career or for accessing on behalf of potential therapy recipients.

 This annual conference is a well-established event in the UK music therapy calendar, attracting delegates from around the country.
 Eminent professionals from the world of music and music therapy have presented or run workshops at this highly regarded event, including: